How Much Is My Age Discrimination Case Worth?

 As we mentioned earlier, the value of your case will vary depending on numerous factors.
 When valuing your case, an attorney will use their expertise to consider the type of case, who your employer was and what jurisdiction the case will be in.
 Take a closer look at how each of these factors can affect the value of your case:

-- Type of case: The type of employment discrimination case you may be able to file can affect the case worth.
+• Type of case: The type of employment discrimination case you may be able to file can affect the case’s worth.
 For example, age discrimination cases cannot be awarded punitive damages under the ADEA, but disability cases may receive punitive damages under the Americans with Disabilities Act (ADA).
 Without a chance to win punitive damages, your case’s value may be reduced.

-- Employer: Looking at the specific employer is important.
+• Employer: Looking at the specific employer is important.
 Some employers may be more or less willing to fight the case in court, which will affect the settlement.
-The size and financial stability of the employer can also affect the value of your case.
-Smaller companies may be limited in what they can pay in comparison to larger or more stable companies.
-Whether or not your employer had insurance coverage to apply to your case may also affect a the employer’s ability to satisfy a judgment or settle a case.
+The employer’s size and financial stability can also affect the value of your case.
+Smaller companies may be limited in what they can pay compared to larger or more stable companies.
+Whether or not your employer had insurance coverage to apply to your case may also affect their ability to satisfy a judgment or settle a case.

-There are other additional factors that your attorney will look at when valuing your case, so be sure to ask about all determining factors in your consultation.
+Your attorney will also look at other factors when valuing your case, so be sure to ask about all determining factors in your consultation.

 Get a Free Consultation From Weisberg Cummings, P.C.